timewh/helloworld/index.md

 param4: the target index need to update in the target.xdc
 ```

+after the cmd run , it will gennerate a same name file of param2,int the output dir!

 ```javascript
 rmatxdc ddr4.txt ddr4_example.xdc 5 3
 rmatxdc ddr4_j7ls.txt ddr4_example2.xdc 6 3